 Similar to my blog post about my postcard templates, the examples above are only meant to show you the format of my neighbor letters, not the exact wording.

 That being said, I know from experience that it requires A LOT of time and mental energy to compose a well-written letter.
-If you don’t have the time or desire to come up with something on your own and test it for years on end to see what kind of results you get – I understand where you’re coming from.
+If you don't have the time or desire to come up with something on your own and test it for years to see what results you get, I understand where you're coming from.

-BONUS: I’m also going to give you two additional templates that can be used if/when you’re trying to BUY from a neighboring property owner.
-These take the reverse approach and can be particularly useful if you’re trying to expand the footprint of a property you already own (rather than the other way around).
+I will also give you two additional templates that can be used if/when you're trying to BUY from a neighboring property owner.
+These take the reverse approach and can be particularly useful if you're trying to expand the footprint of a property you already own (rather than the other way around).

-Note: When you sign up as an REtipster Email Subscriber (opt-in box below), you’ll get instant access to these templates for FREE (along with a truckload of other free tools, calculators, video tutorials and more – as part of the REtipster Toolbox).
-No pressure of course – just want to make sure you’re aware!
+Note: When you sign up as an REtipster Email Subscriber, you’ll get instant access to these templates for FREE (along with a truckload of other free tools, calculators, video tutorials, and more as part of the REtipster Toolbox).
+No pressure, of course; I just want to make sure you're aware!